companionstudio/instagram-token-agent/README.md

 ## API Rate limits

-By default, apps using the Instagram Basic Display API are limited to 200 requests per hour, but there's a (relatively simple way to extend that](https://github.com/companionstudio/instagram-token-agent/wiki/Instagram-API-Limits).
+~~By default, apps using the Instagram Basic Display API are limited to 200 requests per hour, but there's a (relatively simple way to extend that](https://github.com/companionstudio/instagram-token-agent/wiki/Instagram-API-Limits).~~

+Basic Display API integrations have a per-user request limit which is unpublished and currently can't be extended.

 ## What are all the moving parts?